sami-dev/MultiBrandLoginPage/README.md

 		<br/>
 		<img src="Documentation/Images/VS-003A.png" alt="Visual Studio" />
 		<br/>
 	* Set **Okta.Clients.SAML2** project as StartUp project and run application and you will see "Okta Multi-Branded Login Pages" page.
-	*  <b>Note</b>: To test the complete user authentication flow via Okta org see <a href="#sec-5">Section E</a>
 		<br/>
 		<img src="Documentation/Images/VS-003B.png" alt="Visual Studio" width="800" />
 		<br/>
+	*  <b>Note</b>: To test the complete user authentication flow via Okta org see <a href="#sec-5">Section E</a>
 		<br/>
 3. **OktaLogin**: This is a MVC Web application that uses Okta Sign-in widget for user authentication.
 	* It is server-side MVC Web application
-	* It uses Okta Sign-In Widget for user authentication
-	* The Okta Sign-In Widget is a JavaScript library that gives you a fully-featured and customizable login experience which can be used to authenticate users on any website <a href="https://developer.okta.com/code/javascript/okta_sign-in_widget" target="_blank">Okta Sign-IN Widget Guide</a>
+	* It uses <b>Okta Sign-In Widget</b> for user authentication.
+The Okta Sign-In Widget is a JavaScript library that gives you a fully-featured and customizable login experience which can be used to authenticate users on any website <a href="https://developer.okta.com/code/javascript/okta_sign-in_widget" target="_blank">Okta Sign-IN Widget Guide</a>
 	* Two brands are used in this sample: (a) Green Brand; and (b) Blue Brand
 	* For each brand, there is a separate style sheet: (a) Style-Blue.css; and (b) Style-Green.css
 	* It also supports multiple languages (System.Globalization)